 Mosaic and Non-Mosaic Down Syndrome - Condition and Symptoms

-Down Syndrome is a condition in which there are three copies of chromosome 21 within the cells of the body instead of two.
+Down syndrome is a condition in which there are three copies of chromosome 21 within the cells of the body instead of two.
 The extra chromosomes result in delayed physical development and mental retardation.
-There are two types of Down syndrome: Trisomy 21, Translocation, and Mosaic Down syndrome.
+There are three types of Down syndrome: Trisomy 21, Translocation, and Mosaic Down syndrome.
 People with Non-Mosaic Down Syndrome have an extra chromosome in every cell of the body, while people with Mosaic Down Syndrome have some cells with an extra chromosome and others which are normal.

-Ninety-eight percent of people with Down Syndrome have Non-Mosaic Down Syndrome.
-The Social Security Administration (SSA) considers people with Non-Mosaic Down Syndrome as being disabled from birth.
-Most cases of Non-Mosaic Down Syndrome affect the mental, neurological, and skeletal systems, and the syndrome is often accompanied by heart disease, impaired vision, hearing problems, and other conditions.
+Ninety-eight percent of people with Down syndrome have Trisomy 21 or Translocation Down syndrome.
+The Social Security Administration (SSA) considers people with Non-Mosaic Down syndrome as being disabled from birth.
+Most cases of Non-Mosaic Down syndrome affect the mental, neurological, and skeletal systems, and the syndrome is often accompanied by heart disease, impaired vision, hearing problems, and other conditions.

-Mosaic Down Syndrome occurs in only one to two percent of people with Down Syndrome, and there is a wide range in the level of severity of the impairment.
-Mosaic Down Syndrome can be profound and disabling, but it can also be so slight as to be clinically undetected.
+Mosaic Down syndrome occurs in only one to two percent of people with Down syndrome, and there is a wide range in the level of severity of the impairment.
+Mosaic Down syndrome can be profound and disabling, but it can also be so slight as to be clinically undetected.
 For tips on applying for disability benefits with Down Syndrome, read our article here

 Filing for Social Security Disability with a Down Syndrome Diagnosis